Minerals and Waste

 - West Sussex Waste Plan (2014)

-We are now working in partnership with East Sussex County Council and Brighton & Hove City Council on a ‘Waste and Minerals Sites Plan’ and with West Sussex County Council on a ‘Joint Minerals Local Plan’ to ensure complete up-to-date policy coverage for the South Downs National Park.
+We are currently working in partnership with East Sussex County Council and Brighton & Hove City Council on a Review of the ‘Waste and Minerals Local Plan’ and with West Sussex County Council on a Single Issue Review of Soft Sand Policy following the adoption of the ‘Joint Minerals Local Plan’ in July 2018.